MartinBies/MartinBies.github.io/_pages/teaching.md

 ## RPTU Kaiserslautern-Landau

-### Sommer 2024: Instructor for Introduction To Topology
+### Summer 2024: Instructor for Introduction To Topology

 | **Generalities** | | | |
 | --------- |